RTEMS/rtems-docs/user/tools/symbols.rst

 .. index:: Tools, rtems-syms

-The RTEMS Symbols (:program:`rtems-syms`) command is an RTEMS Tool to generate symbol tables used by the RTEMS Runtime Loader (RTL).
-The symbol table is loaded at run time with the exported base kernel image's symbols so dynamically loaded code can link to them.
+The RTEMS Symbols (:program:`rtems-syms`) command is an RTEMS tool to generate symbol tables used by the RTEMS Runtime Loader (RTL).
+The symbol table contains the exported base kernel symbols user code dynamically loaded can reference.

-The RTEMS Runtime Loader supports embedding of a symbol table in the base kernel image or loading the symbol table at runtime.
+The RTEMS Runtime Loader supports two methods of loading a symbol table, embedded and runtime loading.
 Embedding the table requires linking the symbol table with the base image and runtime loading loads the table using the dynamic loader when RTEMS is running.

 .. sidebar:: *Filtering Symbols*

-   Currently there is no filtering of symbols loaded into the symbol table.
-This means all base kernel image symbols are present in the symbol table when only a sub-set of the symbols may be referenced.
+   Currently there is no filtering of symbols in the symbol table.
+This means all base kernel image symbols are present in the symbol table when only a sub-set of the symbols are referenced.

 Embedding the symbol table creates self contained images.
-A target may not have any external media, for example RTEMS tests, or there is a requirement to avoid the overhead of maintaining matching the symbol table files and kernel base images.
-Embedding the symbol table requires a 2-pass link process making the application's build system more complicated as well as lengthing the build time.
+A target may not have any external media, for example RTEMS tests, or there is a requirement to avoid the management need to match the symbol table with the kernel base image.
+Embedding the symbol table requires a 2-pass link process making the application's build system more complicated.

 A dynamically loadable symbol table is simpler to create however the symbol table and the kernel base image must match or the behaviour is undefined.
-The :program:`rtems-syms` command is run against the base kernel image and the generated symbol table is installed on to the target hardware and loaded before any other modules.
-The symbol table object file contains a constructor that is called after being loaded and that code registers the symbol table.
+There is currently no mechnanisum to ensure the symbol table and the kernel image match The :program:`rtems-syms` command is run against the base kernel image and the generated symbol table is installed on to the target hardware and loaded before any other modules.

 Symbol Table
 ------------